 Why should you grow your janitorial business?
 Janitorial businesses make a significant contribution to the U.S economy.
-Research by IBIS World shows that the U.S. janitorial market amounts to more than 904,000+ businesses; 1,846,488 employees; and annual revenues of $53 billion.
+Research by IBIS World shows that the U.S. janitorial market amounts to more than 904,000+ businesses; 1,846,488 employees; and annual revenues of $53 billion, and that’s expected to dramatically increase in 2020.

-While growth in this sector is only moderate at 1.6% annually, IBIS predicts that over the next five years a robust economy will see a lift in demand.
-Here are nine tips for getting a share of that pie and grow your janitorial business.
+While growth in this sector was only moderate at 1.6% annually, the demand for cleaning businesses has exploded since the outbreak of COVID-19.
+Here are ten tips for getting a share of that pie and grow your janitorial business.

 If you want to grow your janitorial business, your current customer base can tell you a great deal about why your business is a success, where it needs to grow, and what goals and tactics you should spend your time on.
 This little bit of research is an essential first step to growth that will help you repeat your wins rather than adopt a scatter-gun approach to growth.